What is Peripheral Arterial Disease (PAD/PVD)?

 At Alate Vein Center, we reserve stenting for a very select group of patients.
 Stents are metal tubes that are placed in the artery to hold them open.
 They require blood-thinning medications to help keep them open.
 Because stents are no more effective than angioplasty, we only use them when it is necessary.

-You can be assured that at Alate Vein Center, you will receive the latest, safest, and least-invasive treatment for your peripheral arterial disease.
+You can be assured that at Alate Vein Center, you will receive the latest, safest, and least-invasive treatment for your peripheral vascular disease.